KendrickOrg/kendrick/src/Kendrick.package/KEModel.class/README.md

 A KEModel represents a mathematical model of epidemiology.
 It contains a population on which the disease is studied, a list of ODEs, a list of common parameters and a simulator.

 Instance Variables
-	compartmentSymbols:		<Dictionary>
 	equations:		<OrderedCollection>
 	parameters:		<Dictionary>
 	population:		<KEPopulation>
 	populationIDs:		<OrderedCollection>
 	temporalParameters:		<Dictionary>

-compartmentSymbols
-	- a list of compartment name of the epidemiological model

 equations
 	- a list of odinary differential equations of mathematical model